Trump declares some auto imports pose national security threat

 The United States also has barriers to imports, most notably a 25 percent tariff on pickup trucks from outside North America.

-Reporting by David Shepardson; Editing by Jeffrey Benkoe and Nick Zieminski
+Reporting by David Shepardson in Washington; Editing by Nick Zieminski and James Dalgleish